Stitch4D: Sparse Multi-Location 4D Urban Reconstruction via Spatio-Temporal Interpolation: Related Work

-Despite these advances, most existing dynamic reconstruction methods assume image captures within a single area with dense viewpoint overlap or focus on object-centric sequences~\cite{wu20244dgs, li2024spacetime, wang2025freetimegs, chen2025dash, yuan2025, song2025coda, Zhang_2025_ICCV, park2025splinegs, yan2025instant, li20254d, gao20257dgs}.
-Although several studies have explored sparse-view reconstruction~\cite{Sparse4DGS25, yang2025storm, mihajlovic2024splatfields, wang2025monofusion, chen2024mvsplat}, these methods relax viewpoint density constraints and do not consider camera layouts with large and sparse spatial distributions.
-To address these limitations, we propose \proposed, a unified sparse multi-location 4D reconstruction method that synthesizes geometrically consistent observations across spatially separated viewpoints.
+Despite these advances, most dynamic reconstruction methods assume densely overlapping captures within a single area or object-centric sequences~\cite{wu20244dgs, li2024spacetime, wang2025freetimegs, chen2025dash, yuan2025, song2025coda, Zhang_2025_ICCV, park2025splinegs, yan2025instant, li20254d, gao20257dgs}.
+While sparse-view reconstruction has been studied~\cite{Sparse4DGS25, yang2025storm, mihajlovic2024splatfields, wang2025monofusion, chen2024mvsplat}, existing methods mainly relax viewpoint density and do not address large, spatially separated camera layouts.
+In contrast, \proposed~targets sparse multi-location 4D reconstruction by synthesizing camera-conditioned intermediate observations and jointly optimizing real and synthesized views in a shared 4D representation.

-\textbf{Urban Scene Modeling.} Through scalable training strategies and efficient rendering representations~\cite{blocknerfcvpr22, kerbl20233dgs, xiangli2022bungeenerf, Turki_2022_CVPR}, urban scene modeling has progressed.
+\para{Urban Scene Modeling} Through scalable training strategies and efficient rendering representations~\cite{blocknerfcvpr22, kerbl20233dgs, xiangli2022bungeenerf, Turki_2022_CVPR}, urban scene modeling has progressed.
 The resulting urban 3D assets support city-level downstream tasks such as navigation and geography-aware querying~\cite{Lee_2025_ICCV, yasuki2025geoprog3d, miyanishi_2023_NeurIPS, lee2025citynav}.
 Although static urban reconstructions have been extensively studied, the modeling of dynamic urban scenes with temporal consistency remains underexplored.